THE BEST BLOGGING TOOLS FOR BEGINNERS

 If you choose to go with WordPress.org, you will need to get hosting.
 These two hosting companies are the top notch best in the business and officially recommended by WordPress.

 Siteground – This is the hosting I use and I have had absolutely zero problems with them.
 I have never had any down time on my blog due to hosting issues.
 I did a bunch of research when I was deciding who to go with for my hosting and I decided to go with Siteground because I found so many positive rave reviews.
 Another benefit to their hosting is that you get a free SSL certificate (secure sockets layer) which creates a secure connection between a client and the server over which to send information.
 If you collect any sort of information from your readers such as name, email or credit card information, you need to have this certification.
-Click through using my Siteground link to get your hosting started for as little as $3.95/month plus a FREE SSL Certificate.
+Click through using my Siteground link to get your hosting started for as little as $3.95/month plus a FREE SSL Certificate using my affiliate link.

 BlueHost – Although this is not who I host through, it is a host that many bloggers choose.
 I have read a few reviews where bloggers mentioned down time but mostly I only hear rave reviews about how much everyone loves them.
 I figure they are the most popular for a reason, plus you get a free domain name when you sign up right now.
-You can get BlueHost hosting starting at $3.95/month plus a FREE domain name.
+You can get BlueHost hosting starting at $3.95/month plus a FREE domain name using my affiliate link.

 Yoast SEO – This is the holy grail of blog plug-ins.
 It is the first one you want to install.
 It is an all in one comprehensive search engine optimization tool.
 Essentially, it guides you through what you need to do to show up in search results and gain traffic.